Miccighel/MichaelSoprano/site/README.md

 site code is stored in `assets/js/`; templates contain only references to the compiled scripts.

+## Visual architecture

+`assets/css/custom.css` retains the compatibility rules for the historical page composition. `assets/css/design-system.css` is loaded after it and is the canonical layer for the evolving visual identity: semantic colours, spacing, type scale, radii, shadows, focus states, and responsive refinements belong there.
+Keeping these responsibilities separate makes each modernization step easy to compare and revert without changing the content model.

+Every generated page includes a keyboard-accessible skip link targeting `#main-content`.
+The generated-site audit verifies both the link and its target, as well as the presence of the design-system source file.

 ## CV PDFs

 The sibling LaTeX repository builds and copies the English and Italian CVs